CarvingIT/hierarchies/README.md

 # Hierarchies
-Composer package for managing hierarchies within your application
+Laravel package for managing hierarchies within your application

 ## Installation